naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">SfxPath</span> | String | Path to the sound effect to stop.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">sfxPath</span> | string | Path to the sound effect to stop.
-fade | Decimal | Duration of the volume fade-out before stopping playback, in seconds (0.35 by default).
+fade | decimal | Duration of the volume fade-out before stopping playback, in seconds (0.35 by default).

 </div>